Last updated on March 14th, 2026 at 04:32 pm

 For us, returning to Sanibel, even if not at 100%, has a nostalgic appeal.
 We love the place and want to support the hotels and restaurants.

 When I travel on getaways, if I’m lucky, what I feel is delight; delight in what I am seeing, doing and learning.
-On Sanibel, with the hurricanes so fresh, that delight was tempered with a little sadness.
-It was hard not to be bummed out by the missing Old Florida properties and how long it will take for the lush vegetation to again overtake the island.
+On Sanibel, with its hurricane impact, I worried that delight would be tempered with sadness.

-On our final evening, my husband and I sat outside on the beach as the sun set.
+On our final evening of our visit, my husband and I sat outside on the beach as the sun set.

 In the distance in the Gulf, I saw the fins of dolphins.
-Then pelicans dove with huge splashes near them.
+Then pelicans dove for fish with huge splashes near them.
 The sun made everything golden.
-The tide was at its low point and as I walked on the beach, I found the best shells I’d found on this visit, and they glowed like gems in the sun.
+The tide was at its low point and as I walked on the beach, I found the best shells of this visit.
+They glowed like gems in the sun.
 Nearby, a couple was taking pictures of their baby, who was thrilled with her new beach bucket.
 A bunch of young men were playing soccer on the beach.

 It was the happiest scene – pure delight, the sort I’d always found on Sanibel Island.